IkonicRes/Logo-Generator/README.md

 Make sure to install node 16 lts and from the project directory run "npm install" in a terminal.
 This will install the necessary dependencies.

 ## Usage
 From the project root directory, type "node index.js" into a terminal and answer the following prompts.
 You may use hexadecimal or color name for each color choice.
+The resulting file will be saved to the project directory at /examples/logo.svg

 ## Contributing
 Be good and do code

 ## Testing
-Run npx jest from the project directory and the tests provided should run.
+Run "npx jest" from the project directory and the tests provided should run.
 Any further tests can be added with jest.
 For more information read the documentation at https://www.npmjs.com/package/jest

 ## Questions
 FAQ:
 Q: Omg this is the best basic shape generator I've ever seen, how did you do?
-A: Well I woke up, ate my Wheaties and spent a few hours doing the thing. (<== Clearly a dumb joke)
+A: Well I woke up, ate my Wheaties and spent a few hours doing the thing. (<== sorry, dumb joke)

 - GitHub Profile: [IkonicRes](https://github.com/IkonicRes)